Budget Safari in the Kruger National Park

 The Kruger National Park is certainly the most well-suited safari destination for budget-conscious travelers.
-More than a century of conservation efforts have made sure that the magic of the African bush and its incredible wildlife is accessible to all who visit the Kruger.
+More than a century of conservation efforts have ensured that the magic of the African bush and its incredible wildlife is accessible to all who visit the Kruger.

 Getting to the park is easy – from the nearest international airport, OR Tambo International in Johannesburg, a comfortable drive along the N4 highway will get you there in under five hours.
 All major car rental companies have counters at the airport offering a comprehensive range of rental options.

-One of the Kruger’s best features for those on a budget is that you are able to conduct game drives in your own vehicle.
-The well-maintained road network (mostly tarred or good gravel) within the park means you do not need to hire an expensive 4x4 - a regular hatchback or sedan will do the job equally as well.
+One of Kruger’s best features for those on a budget is that you can conduct game drives in your own vehicle.
+The well-maintained road network (mostly tarred or good gravel) within the park means you don’t need to hire an expensive 4×4 – a regular hatchback or sedan will do the job on your budget Kruger safari tour.

-Camping is the most affordable accommodation option and the main camps of the Kruger all have plentiful facilities such as restaurants, swimming pools and grocery shops that make for a most comfortable stay without breaking the bank.
+Camping is the most affordable accommodation option.
+The Kruger main camps have ample facilities such as restaurants, swimming pools, and grocery shops that make for a most comfortable stay without breaking the bank.

-Traveling in the Kruger on a budget doesn’t necessarily mean you have to camp though, as many of the camps also offer reasonably priced safari tents, chalets and guesthouses.
-These are especially good options for groups of friends and families.
+Traveling in the Kruger on a budget doesn’t necessarily mean you have to camp, as many camps also offer reasonably priced safari tents, chalets, and guesthouses.
+These are excellent options for groups of friends and families.

 While there is no denying that a luxury safari lodge is an experience bar none, there is plenty of benefit in a more hands-on approach.
-You curate your own experience by setting own schedule, planning daily excursions and in many ways seeing the Kruger the way the locals do.
+You curate your experience by setting your own schedule, planning daily excursions, and seeing the Kruger the way the locals do.

-• The park offers guided bush walks from all the main camps which are an exceptional way of experiencing the wildlife of the Kruger.
-Game drives in open 4x4 vehicles are also on offer and are a good way to supplement your own game viewing.
+- The park offers guided bush walks from all the main camps, which are an exceptional way of experiencing the wildlife of the Kruger.
+Game drives in open 4×4 vehicles are also on offer and are an excellent way to supplement your own game viewing.